rajeshm7910/apigee-internal-idp/README.md

 ### External Authentication

+You can set IDP to setup external authentication.
+This can be done with code with config.
+You also have to configure management server with external authentication as documented in Apigee documentation.

 - Open /opt/apigee/customer/application/internal-idp.properties in a text editor.
 If the file does not exist, create it.

 - Add following lines: